-After this incident, Alix felt bad and tried to assuage her guilt by getting to to know Emira.
+After this incident, Alix felt bad and tried to assuage her guilt by getting to know Emira.
 She knew nothing about Emira’s life.
 Briar talked nonstop and that, along with her energy, exhausted Alix.
 Emira was hired to babysit three days a week; she worked doing transcription at the Green Party the other two days.
 Alix found Emira after interviewing several white women who knew about her and her business Let Her Speak; she found all of them unsuitable for the babysitting job.

 When Emira next ran into Kelly, he asks her out, and that starts their relationship with each other.
-She’s surprised that all his friends whom she meets are black but not overly concerned about it.
+She’s surprised that all his friends whom she meets are black, but not overly concerned about it.
 Despite her reservations about dating a white man and the 7 years difference between them, they keep seeing each other.
 Emira ignores any red flags that come up.

 Kelly and Emira had spoken about their previous relationships, and Kelly had revealed the poor phrasing that he used to break up with his high school girlfriend.
-He thought she was a rich, spoilt girl.
+He thought she was a rich, spoiled girl.
 Alix was that girl, except she went by Alex back then.

-In the version of the story Alix told her friends, Kelly treated her poorly, showing her most private letter to a popular black boy, Robbie, that he wanted for a friend.
+In the version of the story Alix told her friends, Kelly treated her poorly, showing her most private letter to a popular black boy, Robbie, whom he (Kelly) wanted for a friend.
 Alix planned to lose her virginity to Kelly on a weekend while her parents were gone.
 Robbie asked Alix to have a party and she said no. Later that night, after Alix and Kelly had had sex, Robbie and his friend showed up and started partying in and around the pool.
 Alix called the cops, claiming that it was necessary to protect her (black) nanny and sister.
 Many of the teens managed to escape the cops, but Robbie didn’t.
 He was stripped of his scholarships and other opportunities.
 Alix and her sister because outcasts at school.

 Alix was shocked when Emira and Kelly showed up together at her home.
-Alix explained what was going on to her friends and Kelly sent Emira a text message to let her know that Alix was the messed up girl he’d talked about breaking up with.
+Alix explained what was going on to her friends, and Kelly sent Emira a text message to let her know that Alix was the messed-up girl he’d talked about breaking up with.
 Thanksgiving dinner was awkward with all the women knowing the situation but none of the men.

 From Thanksgiving, Alix and Kelly were at war with each other, with Emira the prize for whom they fought.
 Kelly wanted Emira to immediately stop working for Alix.
 He saw Alix as an entitled woman with a history of selfishness and using Black people.
-On the other hand, Alix wanted her to see Kelly as a bad man who fetishises Black people and break up with him.
+On the other hand, Alix wanted her to see Kelly as a bad man who fetishizes Black people and breaks up with him.
 Emira listened to both of them but moved at her own pace.
 She loved Briar and wasn’t sure what else she wanted to do for work.